QihongL/RAM/README.md

-# Welcome to the RAM wiki!
+# A tensorflow implementation of the recurrent attention model (RAM) by Volodymyr Mnih [1]

 ## Intro to RAM